Hitoshi Sakimoto: Musical style and influences

 Sakimoto composes his music by playing the pieces "briefly on the piano", and then working on a computer for more detailed arrangements.
 The style of Sakimoto's compositions is mostly orchestral; he creates the orchestral sound by playing the music through a sequencer instead of using a real orchestra due to the high cost.
 When composing a soundtrack for a video game, Sakimoto first sits down with the director or producer of the game and works out what emotions they want the game to evoke in the player, and after making a demo for them, sets out to create music that fits that feeling.
 He claims that his style of composition does not change when he works on non-game works such as anime series, saying that only the tone of the pieces is different.
 He attributes any changes in his style over the years to his desire to constantly keep growing and learning new styles and techniques, saying that if you have not moved forward in your skill and style over time, "you've wasted your time".

 He has stated that his biggest musical influences are "old techno and progressive rock" groups such as the Japanese synthpop group Yellow Magic Orchestra.
 When he was starting out in the field of music, he went under the pseudonym "YmoH.S", a reference to Yellow Magic Orchestra.
 He also cites the American jazz musician Chick Corea as a major influence.
 While creating the music for Final Fantasy XII, however, his biggest musical inspiration was former regular series composer Nobuo Uematsu.
 Sakimoto enjoys listening to techno and jazz fusion in his spare time.
 While he sometimes gets inspiration while relaxing at home, Sakimoto feels that his best ideas come to him while he is at his studio concentrating.
-One of his favorite soundtracks he composed was the one for Vagrant Story.
+He cited Vagrant Story as one of his favorite soundtracks.